 - Providing a consistent (and consistently valuable) message

-- Engaging the customer throughout their term, not just when it's time for renewal
+- Engaging the client throughout their experience, not just when it's time for renewal

-- Supporting customers so they reach their goals
+- Supporting clients so they can reach their goals

-Build your B2B retention marketing campaigns around these goals to provide excellent customer service and regularly convert first-time customers into lifetime clients that your company can rely on.
-Return clients don't just make repeat sales; they also bring in high-quality leads through referrals, boost your NPS scores, and contribute thoughtfully to your product roadmap.
+By building your B2B retention marketing campaigns around these goals and providing excellent service, you can regularly convert first-time users into lifetime clients that contribute to the success of your business.
+Return clients don't just account for repeat sales; they also bring in high-quality leads through referrals, boost your NPS scores, and contribute thoughtfully to your product roadmap.